alertlogic/al_agents/README.md

 If the cookbook fails at the provisioning step, one cause is that the agent cannot connect to the egress_url.
 Ensure that the proper permissions are configured on the security groups and ACLs to allow for outbound access.
 Also check your egress_url attribute and ensure that it is a properly formatted URI.

+## CloudInit
+Alert Logic provides an [example](https://github.com/alertlogic/al-agents-cloud-init) for using [CloudInit](http://cloudinit.readthedocs.org/) and chef-solo to install and configure agents.
+[CloudInit](http://cloudinit.readthedocs.org/) is the way to install something onto cloud instances (i.e. amazon ec2).
+In case of amazon ec2 just pass this .yml file as `user-data`, do not forget to change `registration_key`.
+If you would like to route traffic through a SOCKS or HTTP proxy, set the `proxy_url` value to point to your specific proxy.
+This will install chef-client to your instance, download this cookbook and run `chef-solo`.

+Note that in case of amazon ec2 `user-data` will be accessible to any user from within this instance.

 Contributing
 ------------